hardyoyo/RodmanPottingerCookbook/recipes/KombuRamenBroth.md

 ### Gluten-free options

 GF ramen packets exist, if you have one, swipe the noodles from there.
-You can also use glass noodles, or Soba (buckwheat isn't actually wheat, just be sure they haven't snuck in any wheat: read the package).
+You can also use glass noodles, or Soba (buckwheat isn’t actually wheat, just be sure they haven’t snuck in any wheat: read the package).
 Shirataki noodles (check the refrigerator section of an Asian market).
 Rice noodles work great and every store has them.
 Or, spiralize a vegetable!